jasonp000/angry-umbrella/1-one-awesome-astronaut/readme.md

 **It is important to destroy any unused running instances and such in AWS, otherwise you can be charged!!!**

-Congratulations, you can now move to Directory _2-two-big-brains_!
+Congratulations, you can now move to Directory [2 - Two Big Brains](../2-two-big-brains)!